-- You take pain relievers twice a week or more (or even once a week, but you’ve been doing it for over three months)
+- Take pain relievers twice a week or more (or even once a week, but you’ve been doing it for over three months)

-- You end up taking multiple doses every time you have an attack (which indicates you are building up a tolerance to the drug)
+- End up taking multiple doses every time you have an attack (which indicates you are building up a tolerance to the drug)

-- You need to take more than the recommended dose to get relief or maybe even just partial relief (another indicator that you are building up tolerance to the drug)
+- Need to take more than the recommended dose to get relief or maybe even just partial relief (another indicator that you are building up tolerance to the drug)

 If you find yourself in these situations, the best thing to do is stop taking the OTC drug immediately and seek out another source of help for your condition.
 The good news is that because the addiction is not physiological, you won’t have withdrawal symptoms, so the only downside to going “cold turkey” is that you won’t have anything to take the edge off when the next migraine occurs.